jina-ai/finetuner/docs/get-started/pretrained.md

 Starting with Finetuner 0.7.9, we introduce a suite of pre-trained text embedding models licensed under Apache 2.0.
-The model has a range of use cases, including information retrieval, semantic textual similarity, text reranking, and more.
+The model have a range of use cases, including information retrieval, semantic textual similarity, text reranking, and more.
 The suite includes the following:

-- `jina-embedding-s-en-v1` [[Huggingface](jinaai/jina-embedding-s-en-v1)]: With a compact size of just 35 million parameters, the model enables lightning-fast inference while still delivering impressive performance.
+- `jina-embedding-s-en-v1` **[Huggingface](jinaai/jina-embedding-s-en-v1)**: With a compact size of just 35 million parameters, the model enables lightning-fast inference while still delivering impressive performance.
-- `jina-embedding-b-en-v1` [[Huggingface](jinaai/jina-embedding-b-en-v1)]: With a standard size of 110 million parameters, the model enables fast inference while delivering better performance than our small model.
+- `jina-embedding-b-en-v1` **[Huggingface](jinaai/jina-embedding-b-en-v1)**: With a standard size of 110 million parameters, the model enables fast inference while delivering better performance than our small model.
-- `jina-embedding-l-en-v1` [[Huggingface](jinaai/jina-embedding-l-en-v1)]: With a size of 330 million parameters, the model enables single-gpu inference while delivering better performance than our small and base model.
+- `jina-embedding-l-en-v1` **[Huggingface](jinaai/jina-embedding-l-en-v1)**: With a size of 330 million parameters, the model enables single-gpu inference while delivering better performance than our small and base model.

 ## Usage